UT Tyler GATE

 Sicily, in particular, offers students the experience of seeing a crossroads of cultural translation between Africa and Europe.
 It also offers the opportunity to debunk stereotypes and turn a critical lens to our perception of what Italy is.
 By studying and living among these monuments within a rigorous academic course, students will become familiar with the historical, political, social, intellectual and religious climate of Italy.
 Not only will the students gain knowledge, but the experience of being in Italy—walking, eating, shopping and observing Italian life—will provide an unforgettable opportunity for the participants.

-Here are just a few of the sites we plan to explore while in Italy:
+Here are just a few of the sites we explored:

 - The Vatican Museums, including the Sistine Chapel